Best Motability hybrid cars 2020

 Hyundai Ioniq Hybrid

 The Hyundai Ioniq Hybrid is a direct and capable rival to the Toyota Prius that’s available in three formats: hybrid, plug-in hybrid and all-electric.
-It’s the first (and least expensive) of these that’s offered on the government’s Motability scheme.
-As of March 2020, the entry-level version is available with no advance payment, while a higher-spec version can be secured with an advance payment of just £99 or £449 depending on trim.
-The purely electric version is available from £749, rising to £1,249 for a posher trim.
+As of October 2020, the entry-level hybrid version is available with no advance payment, while a higher-spec version can be secured with an advance payment of just £199 or £699 depending on trim.
+The purely electric version is available from £1,499, rising to £1,999 for a posher trim.

 The Ioniq Hybrid is powered by a combination of a 104bhp 1.6-litre petrol engine and a 43bhp electric motor.
 A 1.56kWh battery means the car can’t go very far on electric power alone.
 The car will happily travel at up to around 30-40mph on electric power, but sharper throttle inputs or inclines will see the petrol engine kick in.
 It takes over completely at higher speeds; the changes between these modes are well hidden, especially if you drive smoothly.
 If you’re a keener driver, the Ioniq’s dual-clutch gearbox makes a much better companion than the CVT in the Toyota Prius, offering more conventional control over the engine.